lorey/social-media-profiles-regexs/README.md

 * I've created a [Python library called socials](https://github.com/lorey/socials) that uses these expressions to *automate url detection* and extraction.
 You input the urls, it extracts the social media profiles.
 * There's also a [Socials API](https://github.com/lorey/socials-api) you can use for free or deploy yourself.
 You simply input any URL and it will fetch and return all social media links on this website.
+Try it [here](http://socials.karllorey.com/try).

 ## Twitter
     http(s)?:\/\/(.*\.)?twitter\.com\/[A-z0-9_]+\/?